 Augmented analytics can scrub raw data to identify valuable records for analysis, automating certain parts of the process and making the data preparation process easier for data scientists, who habitually spend around 80% of their time cleaning and preparing data for analysis using traditional methods.
 This will free up more time for data scientists to spend on strategic tasks and special projects.

-Relationship analytics is also set to play a part in the future by empowering organizations to make connections between disparate data sources that would appear to have no common ground on the surface.
+Relationship analytics is also set to play a part in the big data future by empowering organizations to make connections between disparate data sources that would appear to have no common ground on the surface.
 Relationship analytics uses several techniques to transform data collection and analysis methods, allowing businesses to optimize several functions at once.

 By bringing together social science, managerial science, and data science into a single field, decision intelligence will put a more human spin on the future of business analytics by using social science to understand the relationships between variables better.
 Decision intelligence draws from different disciplines such as business, economics, sociology, neuropsychology, and education to optimize the decision-making process.